Betty.

 It didn’t make any sense.
 Alexander Harrison—billionaire CEO, a name on every financial magazine cover, and a man who could snap his fingers and have the world at his feet—was asking me to spend Christmas with him.

 Me.
-Betty Thompson, an ordinary company cleaner who preferred to blend into the background.
+Betty Thompson was an ordinary company cleaner, who was basic and would to blend into the background.

 "What don’t you know?" he pressed, his sharp gaze piercing through my spiraling thoughts.